zoedarkweather/single-column-coming-soon-page/README.md

 - JavaScript

 ### What I learned
-This was a great opportunity to practiced what I have been learning in the Webforms module of the MDN developer coursework.
+This was a great opportunity to practice what I have been learning in the Webforms module of the MDN developer coursework.
 I learned how to stop the default validation behvior and apply custom error messages, using the novalidate attribute, and how to prevent the form from submitting using preventDefault().
-I also learned that putting a "aria-live = 'polite'" on custom error messages ensures the messages will be read to screenreader users.
+I also learned that putting "aria-live = 'polite'" on custom error messages ensures the messages will be read to screenreader users.

 ### Continued development